 We’ve seen the explosion in recent years of endurance road bikes designed to provide smoother rides through the use of modified carbon fibre layups, tube shaping or elastomer inserts.
 They’ve been very popular with cyclists who value speed and performance, but want a smoother ride, especially given how universally bumpy and rough roads in the UK generally are.

 Buying a new frame or bicycle is expensive though.
 It's actually possible to add more comfort to your current bike, simply by upgrading the seatpost to one that is designed to offer more comfort.
-So here are four aftermarket seatposts that will fit most bike frames and offer more comfort.
-Three of these seatposts use the inherent flex available in carbon fibre, and one uses a spring to provide a cushioned ride for your bum.
+So here are six aftermarket seatposts that will fit most bike frames and offer more comfort.
+Five of these seatposts use the inherent flex available in carbon fibre, and one uses a spring to provide a cushioned ride for your bum.